Who is a candidate for fat grafting?

 Fat grafting is used as a facial rejuvenation and buttock augmentation technique.
 It restores facial tissues that have lost volume during the aging process, or fill depressed areas due to acne, scarring or disease.
 If you are unhappy with your facial proportions relative to the rest of your face; want to restore sunken cheeks or laugh lines; fill out skin depressions or indentations; minimize forehead wrinkles; enhance the lips; or fill specific areas of the buttock or the entire buttock, if desired--these can all be addressed through fat grafting procedures.

 Fat grafting offers profound applications for aesthetic and reconstructive use.
 In addition to “pushing or plumping out” the skin like synthetic fillers, it actually makes a structural change.
-Essentially, fat is harvested from one or multiple part/s of the body (abdomen, thighs, hips, arms) under local or general anesthetic prepared and injected in tiny quantities into the face or other areas.
+Essentially, our San Francisco cosmetic surgeons, will harvest fat from one or multiple part/s of the body (abdomen, thighs, hips, arms) under local or general anesthetic prepared and injected in tiny quantities into the face or other areas.
 Fat is living tissue and under right conditions will survive in its new location.
 It allows three dimensional augmentations of facial elements through redistributing volume.
 It can be used in conjunction with other fillers or Liposuction to optimize the overall result.
 Grafted fat becomes integrated into the host tissues and is undetectable after the transplant.
 In experienced hands, fat grafting is a safe and long lasting method of recontouring.

 Similar to collagen, “overfilling” is necessary to allow for fat absorption, so you will have a slight swollen appearance.
 Depending upon the extent of treatment, you may have redness, bruising and swelling in both the donor and recipient sites.
 In the case of buttock augmentation you may be placed in a compression girdle and asked to stay in the garment for 4 to 6 weeks.
 The buttock area will be sore for about 2-4 weeks and you will not be permitted to sit or lay on your buttocks for the first 2-4 weeks depending on where the fat injection was performed.
 Moderate to severe swelling is common but will resolve itself within 3 weeks.
 You will have dietary restrictions.
 Most patients can slowly resume light activity following treatment but may increase to normal activity after approximately three weeks to one month.
 Swelling can last up to three to six months.
 It is very important to follow all post operative instructions carefully.